 - After about 4 days, you can remove the newspaper cover.

-- Continue watering the wheatgrass once a day.
+- Continue watering the wheatgrass once a day using a spray bottle.

 - Your wheatgrass should be ready for harvest within 9-10 days.

 - Wheatgrass is ready to be harvested on the grass has “split”.

 - Once shoots have matured, a second blade of grass will begin to grow out of the original one.

 - The grass should be about 6 inches in height.

 - Cut the wheatgrass just above the root and use immediately for juicing OR keep in refrigerator for up to a week.

 - Keep watering the tray to get a second and third crop.

 - After the third crop, you'll need to start the process again as the grass will not taste the same.